softwarefactory-project/sf-docs/docs/user/metrics.rst

 When metrics are activated on Software Factory, some defaults dashboards are
 created:

-* system: a dynamic dashboard with all servers used in the deployment (except hypervisor-runc role)
+* system: a dynamic dashboard with all servers used in the deployment
 * zuul: a status dashboard
 * nodepool: a status dashboard and a dashboard per provider